Workforce Development and Corporate Partnerships - Kern Center

 Professional & Industrial Workforce Courses

 Classes are offered at a variety of times including days, evenings, and weekends at Terra State Community College.
+Many industrial and professional development classes are able to be taken entirely online.
 The Kern Center also offers approved seminars and classes that fulfill continuing education requirements for various professionals.
 Courses include:

 - Electrical, PLC, Reading Schematics and Prints, Robotics Training, Hydraulics, and Pneumatics